5ufyan/Hadith-Insights/README.md

 To get started, take a look at src/app/page.tsx.

-first of all do :   nmp install
+first of all do :   npm install

+npm run build

+npm start